 RF down converter

 The RF signal received from the radar antenna goes to a RF filter and to a wideband LNA amplifier that operates over a large dynamic range (> 90 dB) and can accept signals up to –20 dBm without saturation.
 The noise figure of the LNA is typically less than 3 dB.
 This effectively establishes the system noise figure for a radar.
-This received RF signal is fetched into the F1 bandpass-filter (BPF) and the F2 BPF before down-converting to the intermediate frequency (IF) signals (IF #1 and IF #2), respectively.
-The signals will go through several stages of IF processing chain (amplifier and filter) to bring the signals to the dynamic range of the A/D converters.
-The I/Q splitter will separate the digital signals into in-phase data (I) and quadrature-phase (Q), F1 I/Q signals and F2 I/Q signals, as shown in Figure A1-10.
+This received RF signal is routed into the F1 bandpass-filter (BPF) and the F2 BPF before down-converting to intermediate frequencies (IF #1 and IF #2), respectively.
+The signals are passed through several stages of the IF processing chain (amplifier and filter) such that they fall within the dynamic range of the A/D converters.
+The I/Q splitter separates the digital signals into in-phase data (I) and quadrature-phase (Q), F1 I/Q signals and F2 I/Q signals, as shown in Figure A1-10.

 Pulse compression

 Radar range resolution depends on the bandwidth of the received signal, which is inversely proportional to the pulse duration.
-So, short pulses are better for range resolution.
+So, short pulses (SPs) are better for range resolution.
 The received signal strength is proportional to the pulse duration.
-Since the amplitude of the transmit pulse is limited by the maximum power of the radar, the long pulses provide higher energy in the pulses and are better for signal reception.
-Pulse compression is employed to transmit a long pulse that has a bandwidth of a short pulse, by frequency modulating (commonly, linear FM or non-linear FM) or phase modulating (commonly, phase coded) the transmitted long pulse.
+Since the amplitude of the transmit pulse is limited by the maximum power of the radar, long pulses (LPs) provide higher energy and are better for signal reception.
+Pulse compression is employed to transmit a long pulse that has a bandwidth of a short pulse, by frequency modulating (linear FM or non-linear FM) or phase modulating (phase coded) the transmitted long pulse.
 The bandwidth of the linear/non-linear FM waveform is known as the chirp bandwidth.
 The matched filter is designed to maximize the signal-to-interference ratio in the presence of receiver noise.
 The pulse compression matched filter matches the received waveform with the reference waveform, through a correlation process or fast Fourier transform (FFT)-process, which provides the delays corresponding to the target ranges.
 Hence, each pulse is compressed down to 1 µs (the radar range resolution).

 Figure A1-11 provides the details of the generation of the discrete complex signal to be input to the pulse compression block.